 Application Requirement Checklist for F-1 International Students

-Submit the required documents by the deadline, by mailing them to the campus you wish to attend, or make an appointment with a coordinator if you are already residing in the U.S.
+Submit the required documents by the deadline, to the campus you wish to attend, or make an appointment with an International Advisor if you are already in the U.S.

 View our current academic calendar, where you can find dates for spring, summer, and fall semesters.